Q: What is the testing process like?

 Q: Do you offer therapy?

-We don't. however, over the years we have been fortunate to get to know some fantastic therapists all over the Dmv.
+We don't. however, over the years we have been fortunate to get to know some fantastic therapists throughout the DMV area.
 We are happy to help clients connect to great service providers--whether for psychological therapy/counseling, occupational therapy, speech/language work, tutoring, executive function coaching, therapeutic body work, etc.

 Q: Do you understand what is needed to quality for accommodations?

-we sure do. please see our links & resources page for information about IDEA and see how various testing companies explain their requirements for documentation.
+We sure do.
+Please see our links & resources page for information about IDEA and see how various testing companies explain their requirements for documentation (i.e. SAT, MCAT).
 Not every diagnostic finding results in accommodations... and not every person with the same diagnosis needs the same supports.
 We are well versed in these areas and happy to discuss.

 Q: How long will this whole process take?